Nov 10, 2023 Robin Zabiegalski 7 min

 Pelvic floor strengthening and rehabilitation have proven to be effective treatments for menopause symptoms that can impact sex and overall well-being.

 A 2020 randomized controlled trial aimed to better understand how and why pelvic floor muscle training may be helpful for genitourinary syndrome in postmenopausal people.
 (Genitourinary syndrome is another term experts use to refer to the cluster of symptoms that are caused by decreased estrogen and impact pelvic floor tissue.)
 The study found that pelvic floor muscle training has significant positive effects on blood flow as well as pelvic floor muscle relaxation.
-It also showed that pelvic floor muscle training has a slight positive effect on pelvic floor muscle tone and strength — as well as skin elasticity in the pelvic floor tissues.
+It also showed that pelvic floor muscle training has a positive effect on pelvic floor muscle tone and strength — as well as skin elasticity in the pelvic floor tissues.

 Another randomized controlled trial from 2021 demonstrated that study participants who received pelvic floor muscle training reported decreased sexual dysfunction after three months.